-my position.
-If event c or d applies, I present the following with the Application for Late Resignation: a.
-Medical certification of my personal serious health condition and inability to perform the essential functions of the job. b.
+If event c or o d applies, I present the following with the Application for Late Resignation: Medical certification of my personal serious health condition and inability to perform the essential a. functions of the job. b.
 Medical certification of the family member's serious health condition and that it is medically necessary for me to care for the family member.
-Medica l certi ification was obtained according to one or more of the following: a. ne employee must obtain the certification from the health care provider who is treating the individual th the serious health condition. b. c.
-If t ma mu the second health care provider disagrees with the first health care provider, then the school district ay require a third health care provider to certify the serious health condition.
-This health care provider ust be mutually agreed upon by the employee and the school district and paid for by the school district. his certification or lack of certification is binding upon both the employee and the school district.
-111 111
+Medica l certi ification was obtained according to one or more of the following: a. ne employee must obtain the certification from the health care provider who is treating the individual th the serious health condition. b.
+The school district may require the employee to obtain a second certification by a health care provider chosen by and paid for by the school district if the school district has reason to doubt the validity of the certification an employee submits.
+The second health care provider cannot, however, be employed by the school district on a regular basis.
+If the second health care provider disagrees with the first health care provider, then the school district may require a third health care provider to certify the serious health condition.
+This health care provider must be mutually agreed upon by the employee and the school district and paid for by the school district This certification or lack of certification is binding upon both the employee and the school district. c. his certification of tack of certification is binding upon both the employee and the school district. c. als certification of fack of certification is binding upon both the employee and the school district.